seemoo-lab/plist17lib/README.md

 The length is specified in bytes, except for UTF-16LE strings, where the length is specified as number of characters (aka half of the byte length). \
 For arrays and dictionaries, the byte `A0` or `D0` is followed by the end address of the last byte of the array/dictionary (8 bytes, little-endian).

-The unknown types `0X`, `5X` and `9X` (which may or may not exist) are not implemented by the parser, hence they have no no corresponding types in the json output.
+The unknown types `0X`, `5X` and `9X` (which may or may not exist) are not implemented by the parser, hence they have no no corresponding types in the JSON output.